To have an item placed on a Council Agenda, you may write a letter and address it to:

 When will the issue be discussed?

 Once your letter has been received and reviewed, Administration will contact you, either by telephone, letter or email to provide information regarding your request to have your item placed before Council.

 When are Council Meetings held?

 Town Council meets the second and fourth Monday of each month.
 All Regular Council meetings are open to the public.
-Unless advertised otherwise, meetings begin at 1:00 p.m. on the second Monday and 6:00 p.m. on the fourth Monday in the Council Chambers at Town Office.
+Unless advertised otherwise, meetings begin at 1:00 p.m. on the second and fourth Monday each month in the Council Chambers at Town Office.

 Are Council Meetings open to the public?